jonatan-kazmierczak/articles/near-future.md

 > I looked, and there before me was a pale horse!
 Its rider was named Death, and Hades was following close behind him.
 They were given power over a fourth of the earth to kill by sword, famine and plague, and by the wild beasts of the earth.

 ### Time of great tribulation and distress
-The prophesy of Jesus Christ, written in the gospel of [Matthew, chapter 24](https://biblehub.com/ylt/matthew/24.htm) says:
+The prophesy of Jesus Christ, written in the gospel of [Matthew, chapter 24](https://biblehub.com/nkjv/matthew/24.htm) says:

 *(verses 7-8)*
-> For nation shall rise against nation, and kingdom against kingdom, and there shall be famines, and pestilences, and earthquakes, in divers places;
+> For nation will rise against nation, and kingdom against kingdom, and there will be famines, and pestilences, and earthquakes, in various places.
-> and all these are the beginning of sorrows;
+> All these [are] the beginning of sorrows.

 *(verses 21-22)*
-> for there shall be then great tribulation, such as was not from the beginning of the world till now, no, nor may be.
+> For then there will be great tribulation, such as has not been since the beginning of the world until this time, no, nor ever shall be.
-> And if those days were not shortened, no flesh would have been saved; but because of the chosen, shall those days be shortened.
+> And unless those days were shortened, no flesh would be saved; but for the elect’s sake those days will be shortened.

 The prophesy quoted above extends the older prophesy about *time of the end*, given by God through his angel, written in the book of [Daniel, chapter 12](https://biblehub.com/niv/daniel/12.htm):